-DiffEqBiological.jl and helps the user build discrete stochastic and differential equation based systems biological models.
-These tools allow one to define the models at a high level by specifying reactions and rate constants, and the creation of the actual problems is then handled by the modeling package.
+DiffEqBiological.jl and helps the user to build discrete stochastic and differential equation based systems biological models.
+These tools allow one to define the models at a high level by specifying reactions and rate constants, and the creation of the actual problems is then handled by the modelling package.

-The Reaction DSL
+The Reaction DSL - Basic

-@reaction_network DSL allows you to define reaction networks in a more scientific format.
+@reaction_network macro allows you to define reaction networks in a more scientific format.
 Its input is a set of chemical reactions and from them it generates a reaction network object which can be used as input to

 The basic syntax is:

 rn = @reaction_network begin 2.0, X + Y --> XY 1.0, XY --> Z1 + Z2 end

 where each line corresponds to a chemical reaction.
 Each reaction consists of a reaction rate (the expression on the left hand side of

 ,), a set of substrates (the expression in-between

 -->), and a set of products (the expression on the right hand side of